Geo-replication in Azure Container Registry

 A geo-replicated registry provides the following benefits:

-- Single registry/image/tag names can be used across multiple regions
+- Single registry, image, and tag names can be used across multiple regions

-- No additional egress fees, as images are pulled from a local, replicated registry in the same region as your container host
+- Reduce data transfer costs by pulling image layers from a local, replicated registry in the same or nearby region as your container host

 - Single management of a registry across multiple regions

 If you need to maintain copies of container images in more than one Azure container registry, Azure Container Registry also supports image import.
 For example, in a DevOps workflow, you can import an image from a development registry to a production registry, without needing to use Docker commands.

 Example use case

 Contoso runs a public presence website located across the US, Canada, and Europe.
 To serve these markets with local and network-close content, Contoso runs Azure Kubernetes Service (AKS) clusters in West US, East US, Canada Central, and West Europe.
 The website application, deployed as a Docker image, utilizes the same code and image across all regions.
 Content, local to that region, is retrieved from a database, which is provisioned uniquely in each region.
 Each regional deployment has its unique configuration for resources like the local database.